hansohn/terraform-docker/README.md

 - [terragrunt](https://github.com/gruntwork-io/terragrunt): A thin wrapper for Terraform that provides extra tools for working with multiple Terraform modules
 - [terraform-docs](https://github.com/terraform-docs/terraform-docs): Generate documentation from Terraform modules in various output formats
 - [tflint](https://github.com/terraform-linters/tflint): A Pluggable Terraform Linter
-- [tfsec](https://github.com/aquasecurity/tfsec): Security scanner for your Terraform code
+- [trivy](https://github.com/aquasecurity/trivy): Security scanner for your Terraform code

 ## Prerequisites

 - Docker 20.10 or later
 - Docker Buildx (for multi-platform builds)
+- `curl` and `jq` (used by the Makefile to resolve the latest Terraform version)

 ## Quick Start